Esri/arcgis-maps-sdk-flutter-samples/lib/samples/show_wfs_layer_from_url/README.md

-# Show WFS Layer from URL
+# Show WFS layer from URL

 Display a layer from a WFS service using data from URL